Aidan63/ecs/README.md

 #### **FastFamily**

 The `fastFamily` meta provides an easy way to define a family which only requires components.
-Variables tagged with this meta must then be assigned an object or array declaration.
-If you are using object declaration local variable generation can be skipped on a per-component basis by using `_` as the name.
+Variables tagged with this meta must then be assigned an anonymous object type.
+Using object declaration local variable generation can be skipped on a per-component basis by using `_` as the name.

 :information_source: `fastFamily` does not provide any runtime speed increases over `fullFamily`, the fast comes from the fact that its faster to type when your family only needs components.